 OSSC latency tester

 Since firmware 0.79, OSSC is able to measure display latency and strobe length (on low-persistence displays) using an external sensor and "white box" test pattern.
 Measurement can be made either using internally generated 480p@60Hz timing, or with a real source in any processing mode.
+Latency is measured by displaying a white rectangle on the display, and reporting the delay in ms between when the first pixel of the rectangle is sent to the display and when the photodiode detects a fixed amount of light (this threshold is set by the choice of photodiodes and resistors).

 Sensor requirements and connection